parallelam/TIQ/README.md

 # Technical-Interview-Questions
-Compilation of functions and examples from technical interviews.
+Compilation of questions and examples from technical interviews.
 Will update throughout sessions in individual files, and at the end of project compile all individual items into a singular master file.